c-rutter/imabc/README.md

     R/get\_B\_draws.R)
   - recalc\_centers - boolean.
 Should the centers be recalculated in each iteration.
+  - backend\_fun - function.
+If the user wishes to use something other than foreach () %dopar% {} to apply the target function to simulated parameters in parallel they may define the function here.
+The minimum requirements are:
+      - The first input is expected to be a data.table where the first column is called seed followed by columns for the parameters in the order and with the names they were given when initialized by define\_priors().
+      - The second input is the target function which should be defined using define\_target\_function().
+      - The third input is a list of other inputs of potential use to the evaluation of the parameters and targets.
+As of right now all that is included in this list is all\_parm\_names (which is a vector of the parameter names), lower\_bounds and upper\_bounds (which are named vectors with the current bounds of each target, the names are the target IDs created when using define\_targets()).
+      - The return value is a data.table with the estimated targets values for all simulated parameters
   - continue\_runs - DEPRECATED. boolean. previous\_results input lets
     function know when to continue a run.
 Only does a simple restart (no altering targets or parameters between runs).